v1neethnc/al-folio/_projects/2021-09-baltimore-city-crime-statistics.md

 ### D3 Visualizations
 Considering the geographic nature of the crime incidents, an interactive map of Baltimore City was used for geospatial visualization.
 D3 was used as the primary approach here to show the incidents were mapped according to their geolocation.
 For more information, based on the geographical visualization, the specific incident categories at each area were added to provide a clear and general overview.

+#### D3 Examples
+In the following visualization, the locations of different types of crimes over a specified time range is displayed against a map of Baltimore City.
+The website contains a legend that informs the user about the significance of each color, and generates the visualization after the time range is specified.
 <div class="row">
 	<div class="col-sm mt-3 mt-md-0">
 		{% include figure.html path="assets/img/balt_city_crime/d3_viz.png" title="D3 Visualization" class="img-fluid rounded z-depth-1" %}